DataFire/Integrations/integrations/generated/azure_applicationinsights_componentcontinuousexport_api/README.md

   * DestinationStorageLocationId `string`: The destination account location ID.
   * DestinationStorageSubscriptionId `string`: The destination storage account subscription ID.
   * DestinationType `string`: The destination type.
-  * ExportId `string`: The unique ID of the export configuration inside an Applciation Insights component.
+  * ExportId `string`: The unique ID of the export configuration inside an Application Insights component.
 It is auto generated when the Continuous Export configuration is created.
   * ExportStatus `string`: This indicates current Continuous Export configuration status.
 The possible values are 'Preparing', 'Success', 'Failure'.
   * InstrumentationKey `string`: The instrumentation key of the Application Insights component.
   * IsUserEnabled `string`: This will be 'true' if the Continuous Export configuration is enabled, otherwise it will be 'false'.